 Messaging solutions connect application components—including existing on-premises systems—to cloud solutions.
 This can enable data transfer as part of a well-defined distributed processing pipeline, or for publication of messages to multiple independent downstream systems that evolve independently.

 In the cloud, an event is any significant occurrence or change in a system.
 The core tenets of an event-driven architecture are capture, communicate, process, and persist events.
-When building an event-driven application on Oracle Cloud Infrastructure (OCI), you can subscribe to changes in your cloud resources and to events generated by your application.
+When building an event-driven application on OCI, you can subscribe to changes in your cloud resources and to events generated by your application.
 This enables you to respond to them in near real-time.
 Most modern apps built with microservices rely on an event-driven architecture.

 Big data is a set of capabilities and patterns that enables you to manage, collect, store, catalog, prepare, process, and analyze all data types (unstructured, semi-structured, and structured)—whether they come from sources such as databases, videos, forms, documents, log files, web pages, or images.
 Oracle's big data capabilities span various services and tools so that you can begin your big data journey based on your skills and preferences.